 Gyms & Training Facilities

 Brent’s home gym is Kelowna CrossFit, and throughout the city and region, there are dozens of gyms, studios, and training facilities that welcome visitors, from beginners to world-class elite athletes, like Brent.

 Many hotels have well-equipped gyms, while others will provide passes to use nearby workout facilities, so whether you’re here for a weekend getaway or a multi-day conference or meeting, there are many ways to stick to your fitness routine.
 Tourism Kelowna’s team of experts can help you find the right place to keep your routine in check, and a visit to our destination may just have you wanting to come back and work out again and again.

-Click here to watch an episode of Brent's documentary "All in" featuring him preparing for competition in Kelowna's outdoors.
+Click here to watch an episode of Brent's documentary "All in", filmed in 2018, featuring him preparing for competition in Kelowna's outdoors.